yourpurebredpuppy logo

 Does it help to know which breeds are "in" a crossbred or mixed breed dog?

-Let's say you've just gotten a puppy who isn't purebred.
+Let's say you've just gotten a pup who isn't purebred.
 Will finding out his breed composition mean you can predict what he will grow up to look like or act like?
 Will it help you raise or train your dog?

-So just because your puppy "has pure breeds" in his ancestry doesn't tell you what those individual dogs were like.
+So just because your pup "has pure breeds" in his ancestry doesn't tell you what those individual dogs were like.
 Therefore you don't know which genes and traits they had available to pass on.

 Finally, when a puppy's ancestors include two or more breeds, many of their genes may be conflicting.